hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 14 May 2024

+The following change is available in Sandbox and Production:

+####  Individuals Calculations API
+Existing API versions v5.0 and v6.0 are updated with the following changes.

+##### Changed

+- Make `calculation.foreignPropertyIncome.totalExpenses` field accept both negative and postive values

 ### 1 May 2024

 The following change is now available in Sandbox: